 Television: Mrs. Schlafly did weekly television commentaries on the CBS Morning News, 1974-1975, and on CNN, 1980-83.
 She has also written and produced several documentary videos on such issues as American inventors, education, and treaties.
 She has appeared on almost every network news and public affairs program.

 Legal: Mrs. Schlafly is an attorney admitted to the practice of law in Illinois, Missouri, the District of Columbia, and the U.S. Supreme Court.
 She served (with the late Chief Justice Warren Burger) as a member of the Commission on the Bicentennial of the U.S. Constitution, 1985-1991, appointed by President Reagan.
 She has testified before more than 50 Congressional and State Legislative committees on constitutional, national defense, foreign policy, education, tax, encryption, and family issues.
 She served five terms as a member of the Illinois Commission on the Status of Women, 1975-1985, appointed by the Illinois Legislature.
-She served as a member of the Administrative Conference of the United States, 1983-1986.
-She has filed many amicus curiae briefs with the U.S. Supreme Court and Courts of Appeal.

 Education: Mrs. Schlafly received her B.A. from Washington University in St. Louis in 1944 (Phi Beta Kappa, Pi Sigma Alpha, Final Honors).
 She worked her way through college on the night shift at the St. Louis Ordnance Plant testing .30 and .50 caliber ammunition by firing rifles and machine guns and as a laboratory technician investigating misfires and photographing tracer bullets in flight.
 She received her Master’s in Government from Harvard University in 1945.
 She received her J.D. from Washington University Law School in 1978.
 In 2008, she was awarded an honorary Doctor of Humane Letters by Washington University in St. Louis.